shopware/docs/guides/plugins/plugins/content/mail/send-a-mail.md

-# Programmically sending Emails
+{% hint style="info" %}
+This guide only applies to Shopware versions greater than 6.4.0.
+{% endhint %}

+# Send a mail

-In this guide you'll learn how to send Emails programmically using the `Mailservice` provided in Shopware v6.4.x.
+In this guide you'll learn how to send emails programmatically using the `MailService` provided in Shopware v6.4.x.

 ## Prerequisites

-In order to add the MailService for your plugin, you first need a plugin as base.
+In order to add the `MailService` for your plugin, you first need a plugin as base.
 Therefore, you can refer to the [Plugin Base Guide](../plugin-base-guide.md) and [how to add a custom controller](./add-custom-controller)

 ## Registering the service